radancyco/tb-ajd-template/code/v2/README.md

 ## Overview
 This folder contains the version 2 template used to create Advanced Job Detail pages on TalentBrew.

+## Visual Examples (Note: In the future these will be replaced with ones in a reference site that is hosted in the actual admin)
+* [Developer - Skeleton Example](https://radancy.dev/tb-ajd-template/examples/skeleton/) This example shows what an AJD would look like if you made one only using the default styles of a Full TB, with alerts that remind the developer to update links.
+* [Creative - Skeleton Example](https://radancy.dev/tb-ajd-template/examples/skeleton/?no-checks) This example shows what an AJD would look like if you made one only using the default styles of a Full TB, without alerts.

 ## Introduction
 This version was created with the goal of making the HTML and SCSS more modular.
 Decoupling the JS is still on our roadmap but as of right now we are rolling out the HTML and SCSS changes.